-To switch electronic level control off: press button a.
-The indicator lamp on button (4) lights up.
+To switch electronic level control off: press button (a).
+The indicator lamp on button (b) lights up.
+To switch electronic level control on again: press button (a) again.
+The indicator lamp on button (a) goes out.

 Using the button in the control panel